realmichaelseifi/HttpRequestMiddleware/README.md

 This project contains three ways to log request headers

 # Middleware
-We build a custom dynamic Middleware
+Build a custom dynamic Middleware that would take a name and an Action delegate

         /// <summary>
         /// <para>CREATE A MIDDLEWARE DYNAMICALLY</para>